Like this Page

 Choosing Test Dates and Test Locations

-Test-takers have to choose their test centers and test dates while filling the GED application forms.
+Test-takers have to choose their test centers and test dates while filling the application forms.
 While choosing their test centers, test-takers will get up-to-date information if they contact a representative of a particular test center.
-Visit the jurisdiction's official GED website to collect information about the availability of test locations and test centers.
-In order to collect relevant contact details of a particular jurisdiction's GED officials, visit this URL: http://www.acenet.edu/Content/NavigationMenu/ged/test/GED_Preparation_Info.htm
+Visit the jurisdiction's official website to collect information about the availability of test locations and test centers.
+In order to collect relevant contact details of a particular jurisdiction's officials, visit this URL: http://www.acenet.edu/Content/NavigationMenu/ged/test/GED_Preparation_Info.htm

 Identity Proof Documents